top of page

 You probably know this already, but are not yet aware of how it impacts your business.
 Hiring the right person for the job is not a spur-of-the-moment decision, and neither is it rocket science.
 It takes proper planning, which includes a thorough evaluation of your talent needs and identifying the skills gap in your organization.

-Next is crafting a selection process that produces the right candidates.
-In situations where culture fit is a matter dear to you, you want to take out time to ensure that those you're considering for the roles are not misfits.
-They may be qualified enough for the job description, but if their philosophies and disposition to work do not align with your organization's goals and work ethics, it would be a mistake to bring in such a person.
+Next is establising a selection process that produces the right candidates.
+In situations where culture fit is a matter dear to you, you want to create time to ensure that potential employees are not misfits.
+They may be qualified enough for the job description, but if their philosophies and attitude to work do not align with your organization's goals and work ethics, it could be a costly mistake to bring in them on.

 2. Provide Opportunities for Growth